West Island Elevated Houses

-The West Island Elevated Houses are heritage-listed houses at Orion Close, West Island, Cocos (Keeling) Islands, Australia.
+The West Island Elevated Houses are heritage-listed houses at Orion Close, West Island, Cocos (Keeling) Islands, an external territory of Australia.
 It was added to the Australian Commonwealth Heritage List on 22 June 2004.

 History

 The West Island Elevated Houses were built during the 1950s as part of the establishment of housing for Australian Government employees administering the Cocos (Keeling) Islands.
 The houses were built as part of the West Island housing settlement.

 Description

 The West Island Elevated Houses are the last houses to the south of the West Island Housing Area.
 There are two houses clad in cement asbestos and have a plan form and design suited to local climatic conditions.
 Most have distinctive raking on end walls and there are several variations on the "Type 2" plan which have been achieved by lengthening the base plan.
 The houses mainly have three bedrooms, kitchen, bathroom and living room with a large hall leading onto the front porch.
 There is a separate laundry out the back of the house.
 The Shire Clerk's house has a large added verandah to the west.

 In 2000 the condition of the houses was assessed as still being good.